shuttle-hq/synth/docs/docs/examples/bank.md

 There is quite a bit going on here, so let's break it down.
 This file represents a schema for a [`collection`](../core-concepts.md).
 Collections are [Array::Array](../content/array.md)s under the hood and so they have 2 fields.

 1) The `content` of an Array.
-This can be any valid JSON, but since `my_bank` originates from a SQL database with column names and so on, it is a JSON object.
+This can be any valid JSON, but since `bank_db` originates from a SQL database with column names and so on, it is a JSON object.

 2) The `length` of an Array.
 The length of an Array is actually also a Content node.
 This gives you flexibility - for example you can make the length of an array be a `Number::Range`